Graduate Degree Programs & Requirements

 About the Program

-It usually takes 3-4 additional semesters to complete a master's degree (AM) after earning the bachelor's degree (AB).
-The Office of Graduate Studies in Arts & Sciences has an accelerated AB-AM program in which highly qualified undergraduate majors can earn both the AB and AM degrees with two additional semesters work (usually a total of 5 years).
-The department offers the AM degree in mathematics or statistics.
+It usually takes 3-4 additional semesters to complete a master's degree (MA) after earning the bachelor's degree (BA).
+The Office of Graduate Studies in Arts & Sciences has an accelerated BA-MA program in which highly qualified undergraduate majors can earn both the BA and MA degrees with two additional semesters work (usually a total of 5 years).
+The department offers the MA degree in Mathematics.

 Note that this program is only for WU undergraduates who, if they participate, must do so in the academic year immediately following graduation (no deferments).
-According to the Office of Graduate Studies in Arts & Sciences, eligibility requires having completed the AB degree from Arts & Sciences (which would rule out, for example, a second major who degree is from the Engineering School).
+According to the Office of Graduate Studies in Arts & Sciences, eligibility requires having completed the BA degree from Arts & Sciences (which would rule out, for example, a second major whose degree is from the Engineering School).

 Some students might find a master's degree earned through this program useful.
-However, students planning to enter a PhD program in mathematics or statistics usually do so directly after completing the AB degree rather earning an AM degree first.
+However, students planning to enter a PhD program in mathematics usually do so directly after completing the BA degree rather earning an MA degree first.
 Majors should talk with their advisors early about whether this program would have any advantage for them.

 For more information about graduate program requirements, contact the Department's Director of Graduate Studies, Professor Gregory Knese.